hwheinzen/stringl10n/cmd/l10nextract/README.md

 }
 ```

-Later, that is after using `l10n` to generate additional go code (that will contain some more error message strings), run:
+Now edit the JSON file and use the `l10n` tool.
+(More information there.)

+After more programming and adding new error messages run `l10nextract` with the `-update` parameter:

 `$ find . | l10nextract -regexp=^YOURPREFIX -update=l10n.json`

-(You have to edit the JSON file.
-Find further information with tool `l10n`.)